-- (g) by class of intangible assets: - (i) the effective date of the revaluation - (ii) the carrying amount of revalued intangible assets - (iii) the carrying amount that would have been recognised had the revalued class of intangible assets been measured after recognition using the cost model. - (h) the amount of the revaluation surplus that relates to intangible assets at the beginning and end of the period, indicating the changes during the period and any restrictions on the distribution of the balance to shareholders - (i) the methods and significant assumptions applied in estimating the assets' fair values. [now captured by AASB 13.93]
+- By class of intangible assets: - (i) the effective date of the revaluation - (ii) the carrying amount of revalued intangible assets - (iii) the carrying amount that would have been recognised had the revalued class of intangible assets been measured after recognition using the cost model. - The amount of the revaluation surplus that relates to intangible assets at the beginning and end of the period, indicating the changes during the period and any restrictions on the distribution of the balance to shareholders - The methods and significant assumptions applied in estimating the assets' fair values.
+[AASB 13.93]